manojkumarnair/RepData_PeerAssessment1/PA1_template.md

 > The strategy does not need to be sophisticated.
 For example, you could use the mean/median
 > for  that day, or the mean for that 5-minute interval,etc
-> Na replaced by mean in 5 min interval.
+> Missing data -Na replaced by mean in 5 min interval.

 ```r